MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 - Navbar with icon and nav links
 - Different links visible for authenticated and unauthenticated users
-- Active link rendered with green line underneath
+- Active link rendered with a green line underneath
 - Collapsible burger menu with drop-down on small to medium screens
 - go back button to bring always one page back
-- logged in user will be displayed in center of navbar if looged in
+- logged user will be displayed in the center of the navbar if log in
-- Alerts display also in navbar center
+- Alerts display also in the navbar center

 ![navbar](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698395073/readme/dqpmqzmhdkpl6fwdj4td.png)